ahmedbesbes/Quora-Insincere-Questions-Classification/README.md

 - Solution n°2:

-  I propose a more sophisticated model that achieves better validation F1 score (see end of the notebook)
+  A more sophisticated model that achieves better validation F1 score (see end of the notebook)

   Improvements include: